chapinhall/empec/README.md

 ## Settings Scripts

 * `settings--main.R` -- This script loads libraries, functions, and visual standards whose use is common across multiple scripts below.
 * `settings--profile.R` -- This script sets parameters specific to each user's context, both in terms of computing, and in terms of geographic state of focus.
-See the `Running this Code` section above.
+See the `Running This Code` section above.

 ## Pull Scripts